 Collects inspection fees on petroleum products sold, stored, used or offered for sale in the state.

-A key component of the Plant Industry Section mission is the early detection, control and/or eradication of harmful exotic plant pest and noxious weed introductions.
+A key component of the Plant Protection Section's mission is the early detection, control and/or eradication of harmful exotic plant pest and noxious weed introductions.

 To inspect seeds for farmers, seed dealers and the Alabama DOT to insure that the maximum yield can be achieved.